iamsanket13/skillx.github.io/README.md

 # skillx.github.io

-Here I have created a simple website using HTML, CSS and javascript
+A simple website totally build on HTML, CSS and JavaScript.